hayes/pothos/packages/plugin-prisma/README.md

     commentsConnection: t.relatedConnection(
       'comments',
       { cursor: 'id' },
-      // The connection object ref can be passed in place of the connection objectoptions CommentConnection
+      // The connection object ref can be passed in place of the connection object options CommentConnection
     ),
   }),